kotlinski/image-sort-master/README.md

  - Parse all images and videos from selected folders.
      - Detect flavors
      - Read the image/video meta-data
-     - Calcucate an unique id(MD5) of each image.
+     - Calculate an unique id(MD5) of each image.
      - Make a set of MD5.
  - Execute, export to master folder
  - Create report of duplicates and put it in output root folder